wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Sleep Wait Hardcore Needs](https://www.nexusmods.com/newvegas/mods/85148)

-The Sleep/Wait menu will show the amount of H2O, FOD, and SLP to be gained/lost based on the time selected.
+The Sleep and Wait menu will show the amount of H2O, FOD, and SLP to be gained and lost based on the time selected.

 ## HUD